-The next verse shows the disciples how they are to remain in Jesus’ love.
-We do this by appropriation of His words (Jn 15:7).
+The next verse shows how the disciples were to remain in Jesus’ love—by appropriation of His words (Jn 15:7).
 We are to remain in Jesus’ love the way He remained in the Father’s love in a completed sense.
 Our paradigm is to construct our love based on Jesus’ love.
 Our love for Jesus is the wellspring for following Him.

-Believers are to use the same paradigm of love for fellow believers as the Father and Son loved them.
+Believers are to use the same paradigm of love for fellow believers as the Father and Son loving them.

 God’s love opens our hearts to abide in that love.
-It is important to dwell in the love of Christ to fellowship with Him properly.
-Bearing fruit implies loving others as God loves them.
+It is important to dwell in the love of Christ in order to fellowship with Him properly.
+Bearing fruit implies loving others as God loves us.